Boing! A tiny insect launches itself and you never really see it clearly.

 Angular leafspot is a bacterial disease that affects strawberries, cucumbers, melons, squash, and spinach.

-There are several different angular leafspot (ALS) diseases in California, depending on the host plant and the pathogen that causes it:
+There are several different angular leafspot (ALS) diseases, depending on the host plant and the pathogen that causes it:

-There is also an ALS variety that attacks common and snap beans, but it has not been seen in California, as far as I know.
-The disease can also affect cotton, but I don’t figure any of you are growing cotton - though it might be interesting…
+There is also an ALS variety that attacks common and snap beans.
+This disease can also affect cotton, but I don’t figure any of you are growing cotton - though it might be interesting…

 Angular leafspot symptoms